lme4/lme4/README.md

 ## Recent/release notes

-* Release 1.1-10 is on CRAN now.
+* Release 1.1-10 is [on CRAN](https://cran.r-project.org/package=lme4) now.
 There are no major user-visible changes; this version was released to coordinate with the publication of the [J. Stat.
-Software paper describing lmer](http://www.jstatsoft.org/index.php/jss/article/view/v067i01)
+Software paper describing lmer](http://www.jstatsoft.org/index.php/jss/article/view/v067i01).
    * `bootMer` now allows the use of `re.form`.
    * exported printing utilities
    * fixed bug in the naming of `getME(.,"Ztlist")` results